MichaelClerx/cellml-validation/cellml_1_0/README.md

 This directory contains validation files for CellML 1.0.

-A quick-and-dirty reference is given below.
+A quick-and-dirty reference to CellML 1.0 itself is given below.

 ## These things exist in CellML 1.0: